Colin-b/pytest_httpx/README.md

 #### Matching on HTTP method

+Use `method` parameter to specify the HTTP method (POST, PUT, DELETE, PATCH, HEAD) executing the callback.

 `method` parameter must be a string.
 It will be upper cased so it can be provided lower cased.

 Matching is performed on equality.